 Inconveniently, the Viva Viagem card only accepts one type of fare at a time, so if you charge metro tickets, you can’t then add train tickets (except for the 24-hour ticket mentioned above, which covers all forms of transportation).
 However, you may choose to charge it with a ticket called “Zapping,” which is a credit of amounts ranging from €3 to €40 (it can be charged at any machine on the metro).
 It can then be used to pay all public transportation.
 It deducts €1.47 every time you ride the metro, buses or trams, and €1.90 for the train.

 Inside a Lisbon metro train

-Lisbon’s metro has four lines, and it’s the fastest way to get to locations in the central and northern parts of the city.
-Unfortunately, it doesn’t reach the districts to the west (Alcântara and Belém), or the hilly neighborhoods of Alfama and Graça.
+Lisbon's metro has four lines and is the fastest way to get to locations in the central and northern parts of the city.
+Unfortunately, it doesn’t reach the districts to the west (Alcântara and Belém), or the hilly neighborhood of Graça and the highest part of Alfama.
 Its red line connects the airport to the city center.